 If you take a step back from this internally, it’s obvious that such an approach cannot sustainably work.

 “A house divided against itself cannot stand.”

 Instead of taking time to intimately know the many I’s within us, and mediate an alliance among them, we identify with one of them or a coalition of them and try to push their agenda forward.
-But because we are not really in control of which I’s are active over time and across situations (again, this is mostly habit and accident), the various other I’s will regain sufficient internal power to derail our efforts.
+But because we are not really in control of which I’s are active (again, this is mostly habit and accident), the various other I’s will regain sufficient internal power to derail our efforts.

 In order to have “aim”, we must first resolve our internal struggles.
 We don’t do this by collapsing complexity/blocking out wants.
 We do it by simultaneously holding in awareness our conflicting desires and sorting out the signal from the noise.

 People with the most vitality and aliveness are full of nuanced and diverse desires that are continuously being harmonized.
 They don’t reduce the tension by ignoring conflicting desires.
 They evolve larger and more complex internal systems for holding tension and mediating it in realtime to produce effective behavior.

 In theory, we ought to be able to declare an aim and then follow through on it without wavering: "X behavior is what 'I' want, so I will do this behavior."